-When students arrive late at the beginning of the day, it is disruptive to the student and to the classroom.
+When students arrive late, it is disruptive to the student and to the classroom.
 Below are the steps we will take when a student reports to school tardy:

-- 1. Student is tardy for the 5th time, a letter is sent to the family. - 2.
+- 1. Student is tardy for the fifth time; a letter is sent to the family. - 2.
 Student is tardy for the 10th time, a second letter is sent to the family. - 3.
-Student is tardy for the 15th time, a third letter is sent and the parent will be required to meet with the administrators and develop a plan for the student.
+Student is tardy for the 15th time, a third letter is sent to the family and will be required to meet with the administrators and develop a plan for the student.